"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

 \subsubsection{Comparison with Existing Tools}

-We detailed the design requirements identified from people without AI expertise \cite{doi:10.1080/10447318.2022.2067936}, and compared our prototype system with other common tools in fairness assessments also designed for non-expert people: FET \cite{10.1145/3411764.3445308}, FairHIL \cite{doi:10.1080/10447318.2022.2067936}, FEE \cite{earnfairness}, highlighting how each tool addressed the needs of participants without AI expertise (Table~\ref{tab:UI comparison}).
+We detailed the design requirements identified from people without AI expertise \cite{doi:10.1080/10447318.2022.2067936}, and compared our prototype system with other common tools in fairness assessments also designed for lay stakeholders: FET \cite{10.1145/3411764.3445308}, FairHIL \cite{doi:10.1080/10447318.2022.2067936}, FEE \cite{earnfairness}, highlighting how each tool addressed the needs of participants without AI expertise (Table~\ref{tab:UI comparison}).
 Compared to existing tools, our prototype addresses multiple design requirements and further extends functionality through feature selection, feature-metric pairing, and priority-based ranking.